realmacsoftware/RWThemeKit/documentation.markdown

-#RWThemeKit SDK v1.0
+#RWThemeKit SDK v6.0
-Last Updated: Thursday 20th June 2013
+*Updated on Tuesday 6th August 2013*

 #RapidWeaver Syntax TagsThe following tags are converted by RapidWeaver into the appropriate content.
-These tags should be added to the template file of your theme, usually index.html.
+These tags should be added to the template file of your theme, which we recommend is named  index.html.

 #Header Syntax